Parking & Commuter Benefits

 - Employee-in-Training with one of the following titles: grad intern/trainee, post-doc fellow/trainee

 Any employee who regularly pays for mass transit, vanpool or parking may take advantage of this program and have these costs deducted on a pre-tax basis from their paycheck.

 Federal law limits the amount of gross wages you may spend each month on tax-free transit or parking.
 Effective January 1, 2014, the limits are $130/month for transit and/or vanpool and $250/month for parking.

 NOTE: If you already have your parking or vanpool expenses deducted pre-tax from your paycheck, you do not need to sign up for this benefit.
 You are already enjoying a tax-free benefit.

 Read ETF’s Commuter Benefits FAQ for more information.

 Beneficiary Financial Counseling is available to beneficiaries who receive at least $25,000 in State Group Life claim benefits.
-Counseling resources are designed to help your family make sound financial decisions at a difficult time.
+Counseling resources are provided by PricewaterhouseCoopsers LLP (PwC) and are designed to help your family make sound financial decisions at a difficult time.
 Your beneficiaries will receive notification of this service upon payment of a claim.

 Legacy Planning Services are available to all State of Wisconsin employees (active or retired), along with their spouse or domestic partner and eligible dependents.
 This program provides online information designed to help individuals and families work through end-of-life issues when dealing with the loss of a loved one or planning for their own passing.
 These resources are available at the Legacy Planning Services website.